Consent, Disclosure, & Policies Form

 Colorado Counseling Center consists of a group of mental health therapists, including employees and independent contractors.
 While you, the client, always have the choice in determining which therapist you want to see, CCC will do their best to set you up with a therapist best suited for you.
 If the requested therapist is not available, CCC will recommend another therapist at CCC or refer you to a therapist outside of CCC.
 Your primary therapist, (hereinafter “therapist” or “primary therapist”) will be solely responsible for this disclosure statement and all therapeutic treatment they provide to you.
 If you have any questions or concerns about your treatment, please speak with your primary therapist.

-SPECIAL INSTRUCTIONS REGARDING CHILDREN & TEENS IN THERAPY: Any child under the age of fifteen (15) years of age must have a parent or legal guardian consent to the mental health services to be provided.
-Parents of teens 15-18 may also consent to mental health services on behalf of their child (this is the recommended course of action if parents are paying for the services and/or if they want to communicate with the therapist about the services provided).
-Any child fifteen (15) years of age or older may sign the below form and consent to mental health services without the consent of a parent or legal guardian.
+SPECIAL INSTRUCTIONS REGARDING CHILDREN & TEENS IN THERAPY: Any child under the age of twelve (12) years of age must have a parent or legal guardian consent to the mental health services to be provided.
+Parents of children/teens 12-18 may also consent to mental health services on behalf of their child (this is the recommended course of action if parents are paying for the services and/or if they want to communicate with the therapist about the services provided).
+Any child twelve (12) years of age or older may sign the below form and consent to mental health services without the consent of a parent or legal guardian.
 If the parent or legal guardian is consenting to the mental health services, the required disclosures shall be made to the parent or legal guardian.
 If the child is consenting to mental health services, the required disclosures shall be made to the child.
 If a parent or legal guardian is consenting to mental health services for his/her minor child, and the parent or legal guardian is divorced or separated, the parent is required to provide a copy of the Court Order and/or Custody Agreement that grants the parent or legal guardian authority to consent to mental health services.
 Failure to provide a copy of the Court Order or Custody Agreement will result in immediate termination of therapy.
 It is solely your responsibility to provide this information to your therapist.

 As a collaborative process, therapy requires your very active effort, honesty, and openness in order to achieve desired changes.
 You may also be contacted periodically by Colorado Counseling Center to get feedback on the quality of services you are receiving.
 You may always request that Colorado Counseling Center not contact you to receive feedback on the quality of services you receive.